-If you believe that the amount of the benefit you receive from the plan is incorrect, you should notify the appropriate claim administrator in writing.
-If it's found that you or a beneficiary wasn't paid benefits you or your beneficiary was entitled to, the plan will pay the unpaid benefits.
+If you believe that the amount of the benefit you receive from the plan is incorrect, you should notify the appropriate insurer in writing.
+If it's found that you or a beneficiary wasn't paid benefits you or your beneficiary was entitled to, the insurer will pay according to the terms of the insurance contract.

 Similarly, if the calculation of your or your beneficiary's benefit results in an overpayment, you or your beneficiary will be required to repay the amount of the overpayment to the plan.

-The claim administrator may make reasonable arrangements with you for repayment, such as reducing future benefits under the plan from which you received the overpayment.
+The insurer may make reasonable arrangements with you for repayment, such as reducing future benefits under the plan from which you received the overpayment.